ESMValGroup/ESMValTool/doc/sphinx/source/community/broken_recipe_policy.rst

 Broken recipe policy
 ====================

-Recipes might stop to work for different reasons.
+Recipes might stop working for different reasons.
 Among those are, for instance, withdrawal of datasets used by the recipe, continued development of the ESMValTool including new features or retiring old ones as well as changes to Python or used dependencies such as library functions.
 In such cases, the :ref:`recipe maintainer<Maintaining a recipe>` is contacted by the technical core development team to find